waitheramwaurar/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 14. 14-copy_html: Copies html files from working directory to parent of working directory
 # 15. 100-lets_move: Moves all files beginnignwith an uppercase letter to the /tmp/u dir
 # 16. 101-clean_emacs: Deletes all files in the pwd that end with ~
 # 17. 102-tree: Creates the directories welcome/, welcome/to/ and welcome/to/school in pwd
+# 18. 103-commas: Lists all the files and directories of the current directory, separated by commas